 Eisendrath House is an historic, 1930’s Pueblo Revival adobe house in Tempe that has been restored by the Rio Salado Foundation in partnership with the City of Tempe, SRP, SRPMIC and the Tempe Historic Preservation Foundation. $4.3 million has been raised over the past ten years for the restoration.

 Recently renamed the Eisendrath Center for Water Conservation, the property is quickly becoming a focal point for Tempe’s water conservation efforts.
 It is located adjacent to Tempe’s Johnny G. Martinez Water Treatment Plant, which provides potable tap water to Tempe residents.
 The newly built SRP Water Education Facility is located on site and provides a free, functional meeting space for water conservation and landscaping classes.
 Future plans for the house include interactive displays inside the house that will tell the city’s water story and help promote conservation efforts for the entire region.

-Beginning in January 2016 the house will be available to rent for special events, receptions, corporate conferences, dinners and weddings.
+The house is now available to rent for special events, receptions, corporate conferences, dinners and weddings.
 Additionally, docent-led tours of the historic house will be open to the public by appointment on Thursdays and Saturdays from 10 a.m. to 3 p.m.
 Reservations are being booked by calling 480-473-0245.

 Rose Eisendrath House history and context